 - Psychosocial, spiritual, and emotional support for patients and their families

-The social workers at The Martha Stewart Center for Living can offer guidance on needed government and insurance supports and services, as well as on managing stress associated with caring for family members.
+The social workers at both of our Martha Stewart Center for Living locations can offer guidance on needed government and insurance supports and services, as well as on managing stress associated with caring for family members.
 They can also refer to and coordinate additional support and palliative care services, provided through the Lilian and Benjamin Hertzberg Palliative Care Institute.

 Healthy Living Activities/Integrative Medicine

 There is a substantial and growing demand by patients to participate directly in their own healing and health maintenance.
 Patients of The Martha Stewart Center for Living can participate in activities and classes including:

 - Mindfulness-based stress reduction